 I hope the easter bunny is reading – let’s skip the plastic easter eggs this year..
-I’ll take a whole basket full of these Rice Krispies eggs!
-And if you’re looking for something else to put in my easter basket, I’d like a few fake ice cream cones and a kitchen aid mixer :)
+I’ll take a whole basket full of these Rice Krispies Easter eggs!
+And if you’re looking for something else to put in my Easter basket, I’d like a few fake ice cream cones and a kitchen aid mixer :)

 This recipe uses Rice Krispies Treats – like the ones that come in the crinkly blue package.
 Mmm, so good and so marshmallow-y.
 And they make this recipe easy, all you have to go it cut them into egg shapes and decorate!

-My egg shaped cookie cutter was a little too large for the Rice Krispies Treat, so I used a lid from an air tight container to flatten the Rice Krispies Treats a bit.
+My egg shaped cookie cutter was a little too large for the Rice Krispies Easter Eggs Treat, so I used a lid from an air tight container to flatten the Rice Krispies Treats a bit.
 Next, take the egg shaped cookie cutter and place it in the center of the Rice Krispies, pressing down.
 Remove the excess Rice Krispies (either eat them or throw them away) and place the cut out egg shaped Rice Krispies on a baking sheet or other flat surface.

 Rice Krispies Easter Eggs